astroming/ComRH/README.md

 ### Contents description

     main_pred.py, utils.py, models.py

-## NOTE: We hide several lines in above scripts and they are not executed currently.

-### Results
     We show the training outputs in the folder results, which can confirm our experimental results.

+## NOTE: We have hiden several lines in scripts above and therefore, they are not executed currently.